 - Lifestyle: Smoking, being overweight, using cocaine, or intense weightlifting can contribute to aneurysm, dissection, or rupture.
 An ultrasound to scan for aortic aneurysm is recommended for men between the ages of 65 and 75 who have ever smoked.

 It is likely Mr. Wilcox would still be alive if he had been properly diagnosed.
 While money cannot replace or restore a life, the compensation achieved for his family will ease their lives going forward without him.

 If you suffer chest pain or other cardiac symptoms, call 911 and get emergency medical care.
 Be sure to ask about cardiac evaluation if a healthcare provider ignores your chest pain.
 When you receive poor advice, treatment, or care for a serious medical matter, speak with an experienced medical malpractice attorney in your area.

 Attorneys in Washington D.C. and Maryland Aggressively Pursue Your Right to Compensation After Receiving Negligent Care

 If you or a family member was seriously injured due to negligent medical care, our law firm can help.
-The attorneys at Schochor and Staton, P.A. are a trusted resource for injured patients throughout Washington, D.C. and Baltimore.
+The attorneys at Schochor, Staton, Goldberg, and Cardea, P.A. are a trusted resource for injured patients throughout Washington, D.C. and Baltimore.
 Contact us or call 410-234-1000 to schedule a free consultation to discuss your injury.